f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

         ]
     }

-To list the current tenant images available on the chassis partition use the following API Call:
+To list the current tenant images available on the chassis partition, use the following API Call:

 .. code-block:: bash